 Obtain a specialist Board Certification from the Commission on Dietetic Registration in one of the following: Pediatric, renal, gerontological, pediatric critical care, or oncology nutrition, as well as sports dietetics and obesity and weight management.

-Some nutritionists looking to work in a clinical setting or education go on to earn a Master of Science from a nutrition degree program.
+Some nutritionists looking to work in a clinical setting or in education go on to earn a Master of Science from a nutrition degree program.
 This is not required to become a nutritionist but is helpful or required for some positions.
 A master’s degree takes about two years and features classes on medical nutrition therapy, probability or statistics, molecular biology, public policy, and health issues.
 In these programs, nutritionists can focus on specialties within the nutrition field and work on their understanding of nutrition research.

 Certifications can help you stand out in a job search.
 Nutritionists can pursue various certifications, some of which include the following: